SinavAhmet/BasicRdp/README.md

-# BasicRdp
+# BasicRdp<br>
-Connect with rdp basically with user name,password,server and name.
+Connect with rdp basically with user name,password,server and name.<br>
 Create new vcl form application and add jwaWinCrypt to your unit.
 Sample usage: